Delta 8 THC in Pennsylvania: Is It Legal & Where to Buy in 2025?

 While some states, such as California or Colorado, have been quick to jump on the bandwagon, the same is not the case for all states.
 This doesn’t mean states aren’t looking to move forward with legalization; it just means it can be a slow-moving process involving a lot of bureaucracy and roadblocks along the way.

-So how can companies get around this legal red tape while still offering their products to users across the country?
+So how can companies get around this legal red tape while still offering their products to consumers across the country?
 The answer lies in CBD and, more specifically, a derivative called delta 8 THC.

-Is Delta 8 THC Legal in Pennsylvania?
+Is Delta 8 Legal in Pennsylvania?

 In 2019 the introduction of Senate Bill 335 helped clear up the ambiguity around delta 8 THC and other derivatives [2].
-This bill clearly stated that any compounds, cannabinoids, or derivates of hemp with a delta 9 THC concentration of less than 0.3% were deemed legal.
+This bill clearly stated that any compounds, cannabinoids, or derivatives of hemp with a delta 9 THC concentration of less than 0.3% were deemed legal.

 Since delta 8 THC is manufactured from concentrated legal CBD, it also falls into this category.

-Furthermore, the 2018 Farm Bill formally declassified hemp — with delta 9 THC concentrations less than 0.3% — and its derivates from the federal list of controlled substances.
-This makes delta 8 THC legal at the federal level.
-Although some states may not have updated their state laws surrounding hemp and its derivatives, the federal law has allowed the delta 8 THC market to continue to flourish in the meantime.
+Although some states may not have updated their state laws surrounding hemp and its derivatives, the federal government’s new law has allowed the delta 8 THC market to continue to flourish in the meantime.
+As long as the products have delta 9 THC levels of no more than 0.3%, then they’re considered legal.Â

 Where to Buy Delta 8 THC in Pennsylvania